oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fpga_compile/README.md

 ### Compiler Flags
-Here is a cheat sheet of the oneAPI DPC++ Compiler commands to compile for the FPGA emulator, generate the FPGA early image optimization reports, and compile for FPGA hardware.
+Here is a cheat sheet of the oneAPI DPC++ Compiler commands to compile this design for the FPGA emulator, generate the FPGA early image optimization reports, and compile for FPGA hardware.
 ```
 # FPGA emulator
 dpcpp -fintelfpga -DFPGA_EMULATOR fpga_compile.cpp -o fpga_compile.fpga_emu